-Inspection of the univariate NBC results showed that the variance of the BC distributions was 624 smallest when the brightness temperature observations were used as the BC predictor.
-The vari-625 ance was also substantially reduced when the NWC SAF cloud top height retrievals were used as 626 the predictor.
+Inspection of the univariate NBC results showed that the variance of the BC distributions was smallest when the brightness temperature observations were used as the BC predictor.
+The variance was also substantially reduced when the NWC SAF cloud-top height retrievals were used as the predictor.
 Both of these predictors were able to diagnose and remove nonlinear biases associated with the cloudy observations.
-For example, large positive conditional biases for mid-level 628 clouds transitioned into large negative conditional biases for upper-level clouds.
-Though not examined during this study, the different signs of the conditional biases for these clouds could be 630 related to the ability of the COSMO model and RTTOV to properly simulate ice and mixed-phase 631 cloud properties.
-The experiments using the satellite zenith angle or vertically-integrated water 632 content showed that these BC predictors had a much smaller impact on the variance of the overall distribution.
-This behavior indicates that variables sensitive to the cloud top height are more 634 effective BC predictors for all-sky infrared brightness temperatures, especially when higher order 635 Taylor series terms are included.
-Even so, the multivariate experiments showed that though the 636 zenith angle and total water content predictors only had a relatively small impact on the departure 637 histograms when used individually, they still provided new information that greatly reduced the 638 variance of the distribution when used in combination with the observed brightness temperature predictor.
-640 corresponding model grid point were identified as being clear or cloudy.
-Overall, comparisons of the statistics for the clear-sky and cloudy-sky matched observations revealed that nonlinear error 645 sources are much more important for cloudy sky observations as signified by the much larger 646 impact of the 2nd and 3rd order Taylor series terms on the variance and the conditional biases in the distributions.
-For the clear-sky observations, the conditional biases could be effectively removed using only the 0th and 1st order terms, which is consistent with existing operational BC 649 methods that typically remove the bias from clear-sky satellite observations using a set of constant 650 and linear BC coefficients.
-These results show that the nonlinear conditional bias patterns evident in the all-sky OMB departure distributions primarily resulted from nonlinear biases in the cloudy-652 sky infrared brightness temperatures.
+For example, large positive conditional biases for midlevel clouds transitioned into large negative conditional biases for upper-level clouds.
+Though not examined during this study, the different signs of the conditional biases for these clouds could be related to the ability of the COSMO Model and RTTOV to properly simulate ice and mixed-phase cloud properties.
+The experiments using the satellite zenith angle or vertically integrated water content showed that these BC predictors had a much smaller impact on the variance of the overall distribution.
+This behavior indicates that variables sensitive to the cloud-top height are more effective BC predictors for all-sky infrared brightness temperatures, especially when higher-order Taylor series terms are included.
+Even so, the multivariate experiments showed that though the zenith angle and total water content predictors only had a relatively small impact on the departure histograms when used individually, they still provided new information that greatly reduced the variance of the distribution when used in combination with the observed brightness temperature predictor.

+Additional univariate NBC experiments were performed to examine the influence of linear and nonlinear components on the OMB departure distributions for clear- and cloudy-sky observations using a subset of the 6.2-μm brightness temperatures for which both a given observation and the corresponding model grid point were identified as being clear or cloudy.
+Overall, comparisons of the statistics for the clear-sky and cloudy-sky matched observations revealed that nonlinear error sources are much more important for cloudy-sky observations as signified by the much larger impact of the second- and third-order Taylor series terms on the variance and the conditional biases in the distributions.
+For the clear-sky observations, the conditional biases could be effectively removed using only the zeroth- and first-order terms, which is consistent with existing operational BC methods that typically remove the bias from clear-sky satellite observations using a set of constant and linear BC coefficients.
+These results show that the nonlinear conditional bias patterns evident in the all-sky OMB departure distributions primarily resulted from nonlinear biases in the cloudy-sky infrared brightness temperatures.
 They also show that the NBC method can effectively remove both linear and nonlinear conditional biases from all-sky infrared brightness temperatures provided that a suitable cloud-sensitive variable is used as one of the predictors.
-655